-Software as a service (SaaS) for hosted subscription services and licensed software allows customers to access a set of data for a predetermined period of time.
+Software as a service (SaaS) for hosted subscription services allows customers to access a set of data for a predetermined period of time.
 As the customer obtains access at a point in time but continues to have access for the remainder of the subscription period, the customer is considered to simultaneously receive and consume the benefits provided by the entity's performance as the entity performs.
-Accordingly, the revenue should be recognized over time, under the fixed pricing model, based on the usage of the hosted subscription services and licensed software, which can vary from month to month.
-Under the per-scan revenue model, revenue is recognized each time the customer scans an identity document.
+Accordingly, the revenue should be recognized over time, under the fixed pricing model, based on the usage of the hosted subscription services, which can vary from month to month.
+Under the per-scan revenue model, the customer requires access to our hosted subscription service but revenue is recognized each time the customer scans an identity document.